 Browse to the “Users” tab in the Teams Admin Center

 Search for a user you just applied the policy to in the previous step then check the box next to the user.
-This will allow you to see how many policies apply to this user.
+This will allow you to see on how many policies apply to this user.
 You can then select the “Edit Settings” option to edit the user’s policy settings.

 Locate the “App setup Policy” option and click the drop down.